 University (UNIV) courses are undergraduate courses which provide opportunities beyond existing department courses.
 These courses enhance the undergraduate education for motivated students seeking more direct involvement with faculty in experiential practice.
-UNIV courses include teaching experience as group tutor, peer facilitator/instructor, workshop guide, and undergraduate teaching assistant; learning experience as discovery learning, service-learning, fieldwork, co-op, apprenticeship, and internship; and research experience such as fieldwork and laboratory work.
+UNIV courses include experiences such as group tutor, peer facilitator/instructor, workshop guide, and undergraduate teaching assistant; learning experiences such as service-learning, fieldwork, co-op, apprenticeship, and internship; and research experience such as fieldwork and laboratory work.
 Students enroll under the supervision of faculty with permission.
 UNIV courses may not substitute major courses required in the department curriculum.